0xmzn/OSC22-Linux-Workshop/session-5/README.md

 - ## Everything is local “distributed”
     - Each Computer has all the history of the project
-    - Makes it faster and easeir to contribute
+    - Makes it faster and easier to contribute
-    - Safer beacuase the data are not onlt on one repo
+    - Safer because the data are not only on one repo

 - ## Git has Integrity
     - Everything in Git is CHECKSUMMED "fast ,reliable"